ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-9-3.md

-# Techniques for Scaling Decision-Making across Teams and Departments

 In this chapter, we will explore effective techniques for scaling decision-making processes across teams and departments within an organization.
 As businesses expand and become more complex, it is crucial to implement strategies that facilitate efficient and collaborative decision-making at all levels.
 We will leverage the principles of network science and complexity theory to provide practical insights into this critical aspect of organizational management.